Member Managed vs Manager Managed LLC

 If an LLC member serves as a manager for the company, this role will remain separate from his or her role as an owner.
 Make sure you define this distinction in either your LLC Operating Agreement or in the employment agreement when hiring a company member as a manager.

-The IRS will always consider a professional manager as a company employee.
+The IRS will always consider a professional manager (a manager that isn’t a member) as a company employee.
 Whether you hire a professional manager or allow a member to handle management duties, make sure you provide them with a competitive salary and withhold payroll taxes.

 Member Managed vs Manager Managed LLC FAQ